BattleBots: Prizes

-Beside the Giant Nut trophy awarded to the winning team of the championship tournament, there are cash prizes for all Robots that compete in combat at the Tournament.
+Besides the Giant Nut trophy awarded to the winning team of the championship tournament, there are cash prizes for all robots that compete in combat at the tournament.
 In the second season of the ABC revival series, the winner of the championship tournament finals was awarded a cash prize of US$25,000.
 During Season 10, the prize was US$10,000.

-Additionally, the Giant Bolt trophies are awarded to teams based on their robot’s design and operation, regardless of their performance in the tournament.
-The awarded categories are: Most Destructive Robot, Best Designer, and Founder’s Award.
+Additionally, the Giant Bolt trophies are awarded to teams based on their robot's design and operation, regardless of their performance in the tournament.
+The awarded categories are: Most Destructive Robot, Best Design, and the Founder's Award (which celebrates those that "best represent the spirit and values" of BattleBots).
 Following the death of longtime competitor Grant Imahara in 2020, the Best Designer award was renamed to the Grant Imahara Award for Best Design in his honor.